• Skip to primary navigation

 • Fill hot jars leaving a half inch of head space.
 Wipe rims with a damp paper towel.
 Cover with hot lids and tighten bands fingertip tight.

-• Process the jars of sauce for 15 minutes (adjust for altitude, see below).
+• Process the jars of sauce in a hot water bath canner, for 15 minutes (adjust for altitude, see below).
 Allow them to sit in the canning pot for 5 additional minutes.
 Remove jars and let them cool.
 Check lids to make sure they have sealed.
 (If they don’t pop when pressed in the middle of the lid, they are sealed).
 Any that don’t seal should be refrigerated and used first.

 See all of my favorite tools and gift ideas on my New Amazon Store!Check out Binky’s Amazon Store!